 Marketers typically need insight into which channels drive most engagement and acquisition.
 This knowledge will allow customer marketing teams to recognize their brand advocates and channels they should use to reach them.

 If brands want to get the mentioned insights, they should focus on asking the right questions and examining the answers to better understand the nuance.
 For example, they should determine at what point in the funnel are customers dropping off and where the additional resource needs to go for addressing this.

 The most practical approach is to focus on specific touchpoints in the customer journey.
-This will aid in determining campaign attribution and ROI at a micro level as well as provide measurements that can be aggregated on a macro basis.
+This will aid in determining campaign attribution and ROI at a micro-level as well as provide measurements that can be aggregated on a macro basis.

 For example, a mortgage application is a particularly complex user journey.
 It is likely to have a high acquisition value for the lender, whilst also containing a significant volume of two-way communication.
-This could include multiple channels, branch, mobile, web and more, as well as additional communications with third parties.
+This could include multiple channels, branches, mobile, web and more, as well as additional communications with third parties.

 All this instrumented data is too complex to analyse all at once.
 I would, therefore, recommend simplifying the analysis of the mortgage application customer journey from the initial inquiry to the full conversion.
 You can do this by picking out and analysing the pivotal parts such as where and how the customer is acquired.
 Recognizing the stages of the highest drop-off numbers are also important.
 You can then broaden the process if you need it to be more granular or contextual.

 To understand the big picture, it’s sometimes necessary to focus on the specific part or parts that will provide the most value in line with your strategic requirements.
 Starting small with big data is sometimes the most beneficial business path.